Isaiahpromax-hub/Esp32-datastructure-assignment/README.md

 ## ▶️ How to Run
-1. Open Wokwi ESP32 simulator
+1.Click in the above wokwi links provided basing on your question you need test.
-2. Copy code from respective file
+2.Takes you direct to workspace for running code and testing.
-3. Paste and run simulation
+3.Results are analyzed alongside the workspace serial monitor.
-4. Open Serial Monitor (115200 baud)
+3.Ensure Serial Monitor (115200 baud)

 ## ✅ Status
 All four questions completed with working implementations and analysis comments.